SmartBear/readyapi4j/modules/groovy-dsl/Assertions.md

 ### script

-Uses a Groovy script to perform an assertion using the current test state.
-This is an advanced assertion that assumes that the user is familiar with the SoapUI object model.
+Uses a Groovy script to perform an assertion using the state of the currently executing test.
+This is an advanced assertion that assumes that the user is familiar with the [SoapUI object model](https://www.soapui.org/scripting---properties/the-soapui-object-model.html).
 For information about how Groovy script assertions work, see [this page](https://www.soapui.org/functional-testing/validating-messages/using-script-assertions.html).

 Usually this script will be in the form ```assert <BOOLEAN_EXPRESSION>``` - if the boolean expression is false,